alenn-m/rgen/README.md

 Possible values are: `belongsTo, manyToMany, hasMany`.\
 **Warning:** IDs are not created automatically.
 For example if *User* has many *Posts*, you have to add *UserID*\
 field to *Post* model.
+#### Validation
+Validation field contains list of validations for each model property.
+This field is optional and if you omit this field, all fields will be optional.

+Behind the scene, `rgen` is using https://github.com/go-playground/validator for validations.
+Please check the package documentation to learn which fields you can use in your application.
 #### OnlyModel
 OnlyModel is a boolean value which indicates if you want to only create a model.\
 The default value is **false**.